knative/test-infra/tools/webhook-apicoverage/resourcetree/README.md

 to implement NodeInterface method *updateCoverage(v reflect.Value)*.
 Inisde this method each node updates its nodeData.covered field based on whether the reflect.Value parameter being passed is set or not.

+## Rules

+To define traversal pattern on a [resourcetree](../resourcetree/resourcetree.go) `coveragecalculator` package supports defining rules that are applied during apicoverage walk-through.
+Currently the tool supports two types of Rule objects:

+  1. `NodeRules`: Enforces node level semantics. e.g.: Avoid traversing any type that belong to a particular package.
+To enforce this rule, the repo would define an object that implements the [NodeRule](rule.go) interface's `Apply(nodeInterface  resourcetree.NodeInterface) bool` method and pass that onto the `resourcetree` traversal routine.

+  1. `FieldRules`: Enforces field level semantics. e.g. Avoid calculating coverage for any field that starts with prefix `deprecated`.
+To enforce this rule, the repo would define an object that implements [FieldRule](rule.go) interface's `Apply(fieldName string) bool` method and pass that onto the `resourcetree` traversal routine.